Continuing Education Credits

 CPE Credit Hours:

-One (1) CPE credit will be granted for every 50 minutes of educational seminar participation.
+One (1) CPE credit will be granted for every 50 minutes of educational session participation.
 Participation may either be in person or via webinar.
-Please see individual seminar details on this website to confirm the number of credits available for any given seminar.
-(For the VCIA Virtual 2020 Conference, attendees may earn up to 10 credits attending the 3 day live event, and an additional 11 credits are possible attending the repeat sessions on August 14th and 15th.)
+Please see individual session details on this website to confirm the number of credits available for any given session.

 CPE Complaint Resolution Process: